MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 In order to pass all validation checks your workload should comply with the following functional and design requirmenets:

 ### 2.1.
 Fabric requirements
-Your nuget package should comply to the following
+Your nuget package should comply to the following requirmenets
 ### 2.2.
 Design requirements
 ### 2.3.
 Compliance requirmenets
 ### 2.4.
 Privacy requirmenets